Our Commitment to Each Other

 Ask for Support

-You commit to ask for extra support from facilitator or group members when you are struggling.
-Often struggle is a part of our growth process and there is often an inevitable period of uncertainty and doubt as we begin to outgrow our old patterns and paradigms.
-You agree to seek support outside the group when necessary.
+We commit to ask for extra support from facilitator or group members when we find ourselves struggling.
+Often struggle is a part of our growth process and there is often an inevitable period of uncertainty and doubt as we begin to out grow our old patterns and paradigms.
+We agree to seek support outside the group when necessary.

 Listen Deeply

-You listen intently to what is said and you tap into the feelings beneath the words.
+We listen intently to what is said and tap into the feelings beneath the words.

 As Quaker Douglas Steere writes, “To listen another’s soul into life, into a condition of disclosure and discovery may be almost the greatest gift we can offer another.”